amouro/drupalcon_prague_2022/section-4.md

 </video>

 <!--
+This is a short clip shows how we can type the autocompleted search keywords in Japanese

 - Input Chinese or Japanese Kanji consists of one to four phonetic elements
-- Same pronouciation could have more than one words -->
+- Same pronouciation could have more than one words

+The main issue here is the autocompletd triggers the search too early before the word has been chosen or the typing is finished.

+Next slide >>>>>
+-->

 ---